LukeShead/Networking/README.md

 ### Peer to Peer

-Peer to peer operates by having two people use their own LAN, in order to connect with someone else's LAN, this allows them to be able to share resources with each other in order to be able to connect with each other and communicate throughout the session
+Peer to peer operates by having two people use their own LAN, in order to connect with someone else's LAN, this allows them to be able to share resources with each other in order to be able to connect with each other and communicate throughout the session.

+Peer to Peer networking is usually done through small applications or gaming, it is used for having short interactions with other people, becuase of this, there is no need for a server to be used, since there is a direct connection between a short amount of systems, there is less information that is needed to be processed and retrieved.

+This can be very useful when being used by a company, this is because there is no direct server that is needed to be used when both systems are connecting with each other.
+Becuase of this, many companies can save up a lot of money and don't need to have the unnecessary costs of maintaining servers and the running costs to keep them operational.